HumanSignal/label-studio/docs/source/blog/webhook-blog.md

 ### Set up the webhook URL and events

-Set up the webhook URL so that you can send ANNOTATION_CREATED events from Label Studio to the Lambda function using the Amazon API Gateway so that you can trigger the SageMaker pipeline.
+Set up the webhook URL so that you can send `ANNOTATION_CREATED` events from Label Studio to the AWS Lambda function using the Amazon API Gateway so that you can trigger the Amazon SageMaker pipeline.

 1. In the Label Studio project settings, click **Webhooks**
 2. Click **Add Webhook**.